 First of the widely celebrated and sumptuously illustrated series, this book reveals in intimate detail what life was really like in the ancient world.

 A History of Private Life, Volume II: Revelations of the Medieval World

 The second volume of A History of Private Life is a treasure-trove of rich and colorful detail culled from an astounding variety of sources.
 This absorbing “secret epic” constructs a vivid picture of peasant and patrician life in the eleventh to fifteenth centuries.

 A History of Private Life, Volume III: Passions of the Renaissance

-Readers interested in history, and in the development of the modern sensibility, will relish this large-scale yet intimately detailed examination of the blossoming of the ordinary and extraordinary people of the Renaissance and the Enlightenment.
+Readers will relish this large-scale yet intimately detailed examination of the blossoming of the ordinary and extraordinary people of the Renaissance and the Enlightenment.
 This third in the popular five-volume series celebrates the emergence of individualism and the manifestations of a burgeoning self-consciousness over three centuries.

 A History of Private Life, Volume IV: From the Fires of Revolution to the Great War

 Volume IV of this award-winning series chronicles this development from the tumult of the French Revolution to the outbreak of World War I—a century and a quarter of rapid, ungovernable change culminating in a conflict that, at a stroke, altered life in the Western world.

 A History of Private Life, Volume V: Riddles of Identity in Modern Times

 Sort by title, author, format, publication date, or price »